asmodeus812/elearning/java-se-study/java-ocp/1-core-class-design.md

     }

     public boolean equals(Object arg) {
-        // perform some basic checks between the two instances, which can early exit with a clear answer if(arg == null) return false;
+        // perform some basic checks between the two instances, which can early exit with a clear answer, these
+        // are mandatory for equals, and should always be considered when doing a full equals implementation if(arg == null) return false;
         if(this == arg) return true;